DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ---

-## Task 3 – Deploy a template using Azure Cloud Shell and PowerShell
+### Task 3 – Deploy a template using Azure Cloud Shell and PowerShell

 Before opening PowerShell, I created a new storage account in Cloud Shell to store the template files I would need later.

 ![3.1](screenshots/3.1.png)

-I uploaded `template.json` and `parameters.json` to Cloud Shell, switched to Classic view, and made sure the files were visible in the file explorer.
+Once the storage account was ready, I opened PowerShell in Cloud Shell, switched to Classic view, and uploaded `template.json` and `parameters.json`.
+I confirmed the files were visible in the file explorer.

 ![3.2](screenshots/3.2.png)

-I edited the template and updated the default value of `disk_name` in lines 5–6.
+I edited the template to update the default value of the parameter `disk_name` (lines 5–6).

 ![3.3](screenshots/3.3.png)

-I also edited `parameters.json` line 5 to match the template.
+I edited `parameters.json` line 5 to match the template changes.

 ![3.5](screenshots/3.5.png)